ireade/caniuse-embed-polymer/README.md

 Property | Description
 ---------|-------------
-`feature` (required) | The feature slug, retrieved from caniuse.com `futureVersions` | The number of future browser versions to display in the embed `pastVersions` | The number of past browser versions to display in the embed
+`feature` (required) | The feature slug, retrieved from caniuse.com `futureVersions` | The number of future browser versions to display in the embed (max 3) `pastVersions` | The number of past browser versions to display in the embed (max 5)

 ## Examples